Our Approach to Teaching, Learning, Assessment

 The Teacher Effectiveness Enhancement Programme (TEEP)

 Our Trust has chosen to invest in an approach to pedagogy, which develops the whole child through a dynamic process that develops values and virtues, knowledge, understanding and skills and which fosters high quality relationships and fullness of life.
-In June 2019 all of our schools received their first two days of TEEP CPD.
+In 2019 all of our schools participated in TEEP CPD.
 You can read more about this here.

 As we share our common values and a shared scaffold for developing high quality teaching, we seek to secure educational excellence in a manner consistent with our Christian mission.
 The framework allows for teachers and schools to share ideas through a child-centred approach to learning whilst encouraging aspiration, dialogue and creativity.